 A recent analysis commissioned by the European Environment Agency mapped the current landscape of climate advisory bodies across 33 countries, developed a typology and looked at the workings of independent scientific councils in more detail.
 It also identified key characteristics of respective national climate policy governance systems in these countries.

-This event will present the main results from the report and discuss its insights with a range of experts from different institutions, to get a better understanding of the following questions:
+This event presented the main results from the report and discussed its insights with a range of experts from different institutions, investigating the following questions:

 - How can scientific advisory bodies support climate policy-making?

 - What conditions make advisory bodies effective in fulfilling their role?

 - How can national climate governance systems be strengthened in this context?

 The discussion, moderated by François Dejean, Head of Group "Climate Change Mitigation, Energy and Transport", European Environment Agency, featured insights from a panel of experts:

 - Professor John Fitzgerald, Member of the Climate Change Advisory Council of Ireland

 - Terhi Lehtonen, State Secretary in the Ministry for the Environment of Finland

 - Dimitris Ibrahim, Climate and Energy Policy Officer, WWF Greece

 - Eva Jensen, Head of Programme, Climate Change, Energy and Transport, European Environment Agency – and former head of the secretariat for the Danish Climate Council